 In June 2006, former Governor Jim Douglas signed an executive order creating the Building Bright Futures Early Childhood Advisory Council.
 The Executive Order was in place until June 30, 2010 when BBF was established in Vermont statute, Act 104, protecting it from changing political climates.

 The BBF network is made up of the State Advisory Council and 12 regional councils.
 The purpose of this network of regional councils is to align solutions at the local level with effective policy at the state level.

 In 2011, the Council issued a Policy Guidance document with recommendations to improve access to and the quality of early care and education programs; reduce child abuse and neglect among children under six; and increase the number of children receiving screenings to determine developmental delays and promote early intervention.
-The full document is available here.

-In 2013, Governor Shumlin announced an Early Childhood Summit, which nine months later resulted in the development of Vermonts Early Childhood Framework.
+In 2013, former Governor Peter Shumlin announced an Early Childhood Summit, which nine months later resulted in the development of Vermont’s Early Childhood Framework.
 The implementation of the framework is being led by BBF.
-The work of BBF is to coordinate the work of the regional councils to implement The Early Childhood Action Plan a plan designed to carry out the goals of the Early Childhood Framework.
+The work of BBF is to coordinate the work of the regional councils to implement The Early Childhood Action Plan, a plan designed to carry out the goals of the Early Childhood Framework.
 The regional councils bring together public and private partners, families and communities to work on each component of the plan.

 The plan has six overarching goals: